Skip to main content

 portrait of Sheriff Sean Casey

-The following year, Sheriff Casey expanded employee wellness efforts with implementation of the ASOFit program; oversaw the Adult Detention Center's reaccreditation by American Correctional Association's Commission on Accreditation for Corrections (ACA) and the National Commission on Correctional Health Care (NCCHC), resulting in the Office receiving the Triple Crown Award from the National Sheriffs' Association; and expanded use of technology to improve the safety of inmates and staff.
+Sheriff Casey also oversaw the Adult Detention Center's reaccreditation by American Correctional Association's Commission on Accreditation for Corrections (ACA) and the National Commission on Correctional Health Care (NCCHC), resulting in the Office receiving the Triple Crown Award from the National Sheriffs' Association in 2023.
+Under Sheriff Casey's leadership, in 2024 the Detention Center attained its first-ever certification for compliance with the federal Prison Rape Elimination Act (PREA).

-Sheriff Casey has partnered with the Commonwealth’s Attorney and Clerk of the Circuit Court to make the expungement process more accessible and affordable, and under Sheriff Casey's leadership, in 2024 the Adult Detention Center attained certification for compliance with the federal Prison Rape Elimination Act (PREA).
+In 2023 Sheriff Casey partnered with the Commonwealth’s Attorney and Clerk of the Circuit Court to make the expungement process more accessible and affordable, with free fingerprint services for petitioners at the courthouse and free joint expungement clinics in 2024 and 2025.
 He also reestablished the Elementary School Liaison Program to foster positive interactions between deputies and children and serve as a public safety resource to our school communities.
+In spring 2025, he launched a pilot body-work camera program to expand transparency and accountability.
+A fiscally minded official, Sheriff Casey negotiated a $785,000 increase in 2025 to the Office’s long-standing contract with the U.S. Marshals Service to house federal inmates at the Detention Center.

 Photos of Sheriff Sean Casey